IulianIV/mtp/README.md

 10. **E-book Manager** that connects to Calibre and sends books to kindle;
 11. Besides DB backup, **export everything as CSV files** as hard backups;
     1. These could be made with the logic to export them as ready queries that when added in a DB Manager they would autopopulate everything.
-12. Given a list of products and their attributes & sale date create **Related, Up and Cross Sells** associations;
+12. Given a list of products and their attributes & sale date create **Related, Up and Cross-Sells** associations;
 13. **Recommended products' algorithm** connected to the above sub-app.
 14. **User profile** They can see blog posts, privileges etc.
 15. **Marketing UTM Analyzer** based on the URLs parsed by the URL parser.